 Clinical testing can be costly and take many years, and the outcome is uncertain and susceptible to varying interpretations.
-Based on our discussions with the FDA at a recent pre-NDA meeting we expect that we will need to conduct a study prior to submitting our NDA that assesses the bioequivalency of the inhaler used in our clinical trials to date with the modified version of the same inhaler that we intend to use for commercial purposes.
-Although the FDA did not request any other trials prior to NDA submission, after receiving our data the agency could ask for additional studies.
-We cannot be certain when such studies might be requested, under what conditions such studies might be requested, or what the size or length of any such studies might be.
+Based on our discussions with the FDA at a pre-NDA meeting, we conducted a study, prior to submitting our NDA, that assessed the bioequivalency of the inhaler used in our clinical trials to date with the modified version of the same inhaler that we intend to use for commercial purposes.
+The FDA did not request any other trials prior to NDA submission.
+However, we cannot be certain if or when the FDA might request additional studies, under what conditions such studies might be requested, or what the size or length of any such studies might be.
 The clinical trials of our product candidates may not be completed on schedule, the FDA or foreign regulatory agencies may order us to stop or modify our research, or these agencies may not ultimately approve any of our product candidates for commercial sale.
 The data collected from our clinical trials may not be sufficient to support regulatory approval of our various product candidates, including AFRESA.
 Even if we believe the data collected from our clinical trials are sufficient, the FDA has substantial discretion in the approval process and may disagree with our interpretation of the data.
 Our failure to adequately demonstrate the safety and efficacy of any of our product candidates would delay or prevent regulatory approval of our product candidates, which could prevent us from achieving profitability.

 The requirements governing the conduct of clinical trials and manufacturing and marketing of our product candidates, including AFRESA, outside the United States vary widely from country to country.
 Foreign approvals may take longer to obtain than FDA approvals and can require, among other things, additional testing and different clinical trial designs.
-Foreign regulatory approval processes include all of the risks associated with the FDA approval processes.
+Foreign regulatory approval processes include essentially all of the risks associated with the FDA approval processes.
 Some of those agencies also must approve prices of the products.
 Approval of a product by the FDA does not ensure approval of the same product by the health authorities of other countries.
 In addition, changes in regulatory policy in the United States or in foreign countries for product approval during the period of product development and regulatory agency review of each submitted new application may cause delays or rejections.